There are several important security steps that you can take to better secure your Evernote data:

 Enable two-step verification on your Evernote account to better secure it in the event that someone learns your password.

-Two-step verification, also known as multi-factor authentication, adds an additional layer of security to the login process, requiring you to enter a special code from your phone, in addition to your regular username and password.
+Two-step verification, also known as two-factor or multi-factor authentication, adds an additional layer of security to the login process, requiring you to enter a special code from your phone, in addition to your regular username and password.
 The goal of this extra step is to combine something you know (your password) with something only you would have access to (your phone).

 One very important thing to note.
-As part of the set up process, you will be given several one-time codes to use in the event that you are unable to access your phone.
+As part of the setup process, you will be given several one-time codes to use in the event that you are unable to access your phone.
 Don’t store these codes in Evernote since you’ll need them when you don’t have access to your Evernote account.

 Authorized Applications and Access History